DSU-Digital-Sound-Design/s-25-dad-322-audio-production-II/content/schedule.md

 ## Monday 3/21

-- Stereo enhancements
-- Master-Buss Processing, Automation, and Endgame
 - work on project 3
-- I'll come around and listen to people's mixes and give critiques

 ## Wednesday 3/23

 - work on project 3
+- I'll come around and listen to people's mixes and give critiques
 - start preparing to teach a lesson

 ## Friday 3/25